How to hugely increase your profits by optimizing your pricing

-- Price high at first, then lower prices: This approach is good at mopping up all the money available in the marketplace.
-A book can be launched in hardback only, thus commanding a high price from those who are willing to pay it, and then later it can be released in paperback for mass-market sales.
-This approach tends to be more effective with products (e.g., consumer electronics) than as a strategy with platforms (e.g., online stores).
-It also allows statements like “Used to be $XXX” to be used in the future advertising.
-However, this approach has a weakness: business writer Peter Drucker stated that high prices can effectively “hold an umbrella” over lower-priced competitors, allowing them to thrive.
+Pricing high at first and then lowering prices is good for mopping up all the money available in the marketplace.
+For example, a book can be launched in hardback only, thus commanding a high price from those willing to pay it, and then later, it can be released in paperback for mass-market sales.
+The approach tends to be more effective with products (e.g., consumer electronics) than with platforms (e.g., online stores).
+It also allows statements like “Used to be $XXX” to be used in future advertising.
+However, the approach has a weakness: business writer Peter Drucker stated that high prices can effectively “hold an umbrella” over lower-priced competitors, allowing them to thrive.

 Once you have chosen how your pricing will vary as time progresses, you can proceed to your pricing strategy.
 The following two principles are useful when considering how to price a product.

 You can identify gaps in the market by asking yourself the following questions: